iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

-Also, the stochastic second stage is equivalent to a family of deterministic value functions, each with its decision variables `y^s`, where the distinct scenarios do not interact.
+Also, the stochastic second stage is equivalent to a family of deterministic value functions, each with its decision variables $y^s$, where the distinct scenarios do not interact.
-Thus, besides its L-shape, the future dependency on `y` also breaks into small blocks corresponding to each scenario.
+Thus, besides its L-shape, the future dependency on $y$ also breaks into small blocks corresponding to each scenario.
-This will be important in the ensuing sections when we solve stochastic programs.
+This will be important in the ensuing sections to make the solution methods computationally tractable.

 ```tikz {tikzlibrary="fit"}
 % Block matrix